wumm-project/wumm-project.github.io/Texts.md

 * [Texts](GIS) about the heritage of the GDR Inventor Schools
 * [Texts](PhiloBasics) about philosophical roots of TRIZ

+The TRIZ Journal "triz-journal.com" is no more online but an [archive](https://metodolog.ru/triz-journal/) of all publications is available at _metodolog.ru_

 ## More Texts

 * Tobias Bayer (2019): Ausarbeitung einer potenziellen Methodenintegration aus